igrek51/raspberry-looper/README.md

 # Raspberry Looper
 Audio track looper running on Raspberry Pi.
+It is controlled by physical buttons and LEDs, more functions are provided by frontend through WiFi.

 ## Setup
 On the Raspberry Pi:

 1. Flash official RaspiOS `2022-04-04-raspios-bullseye-armhf.img` on SD.